The Batman Who Laughs

 The Batman Who Laughs (Bruce Wayne) is a supervillain appearing in American comic books published by DC Comics.
 Created by writer Scott Snyder and artist Greg Capullo, he is an evil counterpart and alternate version of Batman within the Dark Multiverse.

-He is depicted as a hybrid of both Batman (Bruce Wayne) and Batman's archenemy Joker, and is a member of the Dark Knights and the overarching antagonist of the Dark Multiverse Saga, alongside cosmic deities Perpetua and Barbatos, from 2017 to 2021, following DC Rebirth.
-His first appearance was in the crossover storyline Dark Nights: Metal, before receiving his own series and serving as the main antagonist of Batman/Superman in 2019 and DC Comics' Year of the Villain alongside Lex Luthor.
+A hybrid of Batman and Batman's archenemy the Joker, he is a member of the Dark Knights and, with the cosmic deities Perpetua and Barbatos, an antagonist of DC's Dark Multiverse storylines from 2017 to 2021, following DC Rebirth.
+He first appeared in the crossover Dark Nights: Metal, then headlined his own series and was the main antagonist of Batman/Superman (2019) and the Year of the Villain event alongside Lex Luthor.

 His name is an allusion to the original Batman's seriousness and to the 1928 film The Man Who Laughs, which served as inspiration for the Joker.

 Publication history

 The Batman Who Laughs was created by Scott Snyder and Greg Capullo, first appearing in the comic book Dark Days: The Casting.
 The character was depicted as an alternate universe Batman who does not have a code against killing.
 Snyder explained his intent on the character in an interview by The Hollywood Reporter: "He's basically Batman's worst nightmare come to life: Batman, if he was infected by the Joker toxin and lost all sense of ethics.
 What he wants to do in Gotham is bring Bruce's worst nightmares to life".
 Snyder's hope was that his character would be popular enough to get his own comic book series, and Snyder believed that "Jock would be the perfect person to do it".

+The Batman Who Laughs (vol. 2) #2 was the best-selling comic by unit volume in the North American direct market in January 2019, with about 116,800 copies ordered.